Undergraduate Degree: Overview

 Area B: Scientific Inquiry and Quantitative Reasoning – 9 units

-Courses in subarea B4 shall have an explicit intermediate algebra prerequisite, and students shall develop skills and understanding beyond the level of intermediate algebra.
+Courses in subarea B4 shall have an explicit Entry Level Math II prerequisite (Intermediate Algebra), and students shall develop skills and understanding beyond the level of intermediate algebra.
 Students will not just practice computational skills, but will be able to explain and apply basic mathematical concepts and will be able to solve problems through quantitative reasoning.

 Area C: Arts and Humanities – 9 units